Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/hangzhou-chn/index.md

 ## Outcomes

-**Congestion Improvement**.
+**Improving Congestion**.
-After the deployment of the smart traffic management system, the congestion issues in China improved significantly.
+After the deployment of the smart traffic management system, congestion issues in China improved significantly.
 The system can react to real-tier traffic and other accident information to optimize light signaling.
 Before the implementation of the system, Hangzhou was the 5th most congested city in China.
 After the implementation, Hangzhou dropped to 57th on the list.

-**Streamlining of Governmental Services**.
+**Streamlining of Government Services**.

-During the first version of the Hangzhou Smart Brain plan, the goal is to accomplish any task, citizen only needs to approach any government’s physical office once.
-The slogan was “Only Once”.
-Now, over close to 97% of the tasks were completed with only one visit to the physical location.
-However, a new goal was made, which is deemed “Not Even Once”.
-It means that citizens should be able to accomplish the most task without visiting the physical office because of the mass adoption of smartphones.
+One of the goals during the first version of the Hangzhou Smart Brain plan was around the slogan "only once," referring to the need for citizens to approach any government’s physical office only once to accomplish any task.
+Now, close to 97% of public tasks have been completed with only one visit to a government office.
+However, a new goal was made, which is deemed “Not Even Once,” meaning that citizens should be able to accomplish most tasks without visiting the physical office because of the mass adoption of smartphones.

-**Hosptial Management**.
-Long wait time in Hospital has been a big problem for a citizen to receive timely treatment and experience a pleasant experience.
-Long queues and long processing times in making payments were identified as the bottleneck.
-One of the sub-project of Hangzhou smart brain is to

 ## Open Questions

 **Top-down vs. Bottom-up Planning**
  Different cities went on different routes to finalize their planning.
-Some heavily consult the citizen in the early process, while other governments identify the most pressing issues in the city and address them with the newest technology.
+Some heavily consult citizens early in the process, while other governments identify the most pressing issues in the city and address them with the newest technologies.

 **Efficiency vs. Privacy**.
 Centralization of data serves as the foundation for the project.
-While this centralized database has enabled numerous highly useful applications, the privacy and security of personal data have come into question.
+While this centralized database has enabled numerous highly useful applications, the privacy and security of personal data has come into question.

 **Equity**.
-Without public active engagement during the process of designing, planning, and implementing, the smart city project needs to put other mechanisms in place to ensure minorities are protected.
+Without public engagement during the process of designing, planning, and implementing, smart city projects need to ensure other mechanisms in place to ensure minorities are protected.

 ## References

----

 ### Primary Sources